limjiahau/income-expense-tracker/README.md

 # Income & Expense Tracker built with Streamlit including NoSQL Database

-Keeping track of my monthly income and expenses on a web app created with Streamlit, leveraging Python and the Streamlit library to build an interactive web application.
+Keeping track of my monthly income and expenses on an interactive web app created with Streamlit by leveraging Python and the Streamlit library.
 I used the free NoSQL Database from deta (https://deta.sh).
 To visualize the monthly spending, I am using a Sankey Chart from Plotly.